quantling/pyndl/paper/paper.md

 <!-- Short description of pyndl -->
 *pyndl* reimplements the learning rule of NDL mainly in Python with small code chunks outsourced to Cython to speed up the processing.
-It also implements the processing of UTF-8 encoded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic, @milin2020keeping].
+This allows the processing of UTF-8 encoded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic, @milin2020keeping].
 Using the Python ecosystem, the size of weight matrices in *pyndl* is only limited by